serokell/blog-posts/TON Contest/article.md

 the final settlement will be correct, the users wouldn’t notice that something was lost.

-In order to verify our idea we did a quick search and to our great surprise did not find this simple and elegant payment channel protocol documented anywhere.
-The closest thing is [this explanation][medium:paychan] of essentially the same idea but only for the case of a uni-directional channel.
+In order to verify our idea we did a quick search, and to our great surprise did not find a lot of mentions of this simple and elegant payment channel protocol.
+In fact, we found only two:

+1. [this explanation][medium:paychan] of essentially the same idea but only for the case of a uni-directional channel, and
+2. [this tutorial][ptb:paychan] that present the same idea as ours, but does not go into a lot of detail regarding correctness and dispute resolution.

-Somewhat puzzled we drafted our own specification of this protocol and after a couple of iterations it was ready and you are welcome to [have a look at it][spec].
+Somewhat puzzled we drafted our own specification of this protocol, trying to make it very detailed and focusing on the explanation of its correctness.
+After a couple of iterations it was ready and you are welcome to [have a look at it][spec].
 With the specification at hand we set off to write the code.

-For this contract we picked _Fift_ and _Func_ as our tools of choice.
-These are two programming languages created by the TON team specifically for their blockchain platform:

-* _Fift_ is a general-purpose stack-based programming language, somewhat similar to [Forth][wiki:forth].
-Its special power is the built-in support for interfacing with the TON Virtual Machine (TVM) that runs smart-contracts in the TON Network.
-* _Func_ is a smart-contract programming language that feels a lot like [C][wiki:c] and compiles to yet another language called Fift Assembler.
-* _Fift Assembler_ is a little different from “traditional” programming languages in that it doesn’t have a compiler.
-Instead, it is an [Embedded Domain-Specific Language (EDSL)][wiki:edsl], in other words, it is a Forth _library_ that allows one to write Forth programs that generate binary executable code for the TVM.

 We implemented the contract in Func and, following the recommendations of the organisers, the command-line tool for interacting with our contract was entirely